 Learn more about the teaching - science, physics emphasis major in the UWEC course catalog.

-Thinking about a bachelor’s degree in physics?
+Thinking about a bachelor’s degree in physics education?
 Here are a few other programs you might be interested in exploring.